dpromisel/deep-learning-final-project/README.md

-# deep-learning-final-project

-Sentiment Analysis on Amazon Customer Reviews
+# Sentiment Analysis on Amazon Customer Reviews

 ## How to use